-If the head node hardware has changed, then a request should be put in by sending a request to the account manager at Bright Computing to unlock the product key.
-Using the product key with the request-license script then allows a new license to be requested.
-The new license can then be installed by running the install-license script.
+Using the product key with the request-license script then allows a new license to be requested, which can then be installed by running the install-license script.
 The install-license script may not actually be needed, but it does no harm to run it just in case afterwards.